T-Kozikopoulos/dummy-tutorial-site/README.md

 # dummy-tutorial-site
-Dummy django app for hosting and sharing Python tutorials.
+Django app for hosting and sharing Python tutorials.
+Intuitive and easy to use for both the admin and the users.